 Open the lab folder entitled Introduction to Computers which is in the "251 Lab" folder on the computer's desktop.
 Remember, you can open the folder by double clicking on the icon with your mouse.
 Then double click on the document ending in ".xls".
 The "xls" indicates the document is an Excel spreadsheet.
 Click on the tab in the lower left hand corner of the spreadsheet labeled "PART 1".
 You should see two data tables on the spreadsheet.
-The first data table is used to define the acceleration due to gravity (g); the initial x and y coordinates of the object's position ( $x_0$ and $y_0$ ); and the initial x and y velocities ( $v{x0}$ and $v{y0}$ ).
+The first data table is used to define the acceleration due to gravity (g); the initial x and y coordinates of the object's position $(x_0 \text{ and } y_0)$; and the initial x and y velocities $(v{x0} \text{ and } v{y0})$.
 The second data table will be used to display the x and y locations of the object at various times.

 Fill in the first column of the second data table with times t = 0.0 sec through t = 3.0 sec in increments of 0.1 sec.
 Do not waste time filling in each of these values by hand; instead let Excel do the work for you.
 Here's how: In the first cell of the time column (cell B11), enter 0.
 Then in the second cell of the column (B12), you can give Excel the formula you want it to follow.
 In each cell in the column, we would like Excel to add 0.1 seconds to the cell immediately above it.
-So, in cell B12 enter "=B11+0.1".
+So, in cell B12 enter "=B11+0.1" (when entering the equation in Excel, do NOT include the quotes).
 The "=" lets Excel know the cell contains a mathematical or logical operation.
 After entering the formula, cell B12 should contain 0.1.
 Next, highlight the entire column of the data table, starting with the cell that has the formula in it (B12), open the "edit" menu at the top of the screen, scroll down to "fill" and select "down".
 The entire column should now be filled with numbers from 0 to 3.0 in increments of 0.1.